 Why has Juan Martin del Potro been out for so long?

 The Argentine fractured his right patella in 2018 and then re-injured the same injury in 2019 at Queen’s Club in London.
 After that Del Potro underwent three different surgeries to repair the knee.
-He recently decided, because he was still having pain after the first three surgeries, to undergo a fourth surgery on the knee on March 23, 2021.
+He decided, because he was still having pain after the first three surgeries, to undergo a fourth surgery on the knee on March 23, 2021.

 How many surgeries has Del Potro had since he turned pro?